vbabashov/house-prices/README.md

 - Xgboost
 - LightGBM

 These (bagging and boosting) models have shown to be successful in different applications.
 Therefore, I choose them as possible candidate models to explore.
+The details of Discover stage, can be found in this [Jupyter notebook](https://github.com/vbabashov/house-prices/blob/main/EDA.ipynb)

 ### 3. Develop: